This post may contain affiliate links. Please check out my disclaimer for more information.

 We know people who raise cattle, pigs and chickens as well as growing some veggies on less than 8 acres.
 The local food movement can be an opportunity for the budding farmer.
 If you have property and love farming, you can make money by raising and selling local meat or vegetables.

 You can find some amazing things on local beaches or in the forest, all while having a lot of fun!
-It’s possible to find coins, jewellery and all kinds of other fun stuff with a metal detector.
+It’s possible to find coins, jewelry and all kinds of other fun stuff with a metal detector.

 Have a flair for magic?
 You can get paid for it.
 Why not rent your services out to kids (or adult) birthday parties, office parties and other events?
 You can charge good money for a couple of hours work in many areas and of course, it’s a lot of fun.